 Prison Inmate Labor: California allows a credit equal to 10% of the wages paid to each prisoner who is employed under an approved joint venture with the California Department of Corrections.
 The credit amount is based on wages paid to each qualifying employee during the taxable year for the duration of the contract agreement.
 The credit applies only to wages paid pursuant to a contract agreement, between the director of corrections and the joint venture employer, executed on or before the day the individual begins work for the employer.
 For more information click here

-Senior Head of Household: 2% of taxable income or $1,288 (whichever is less).
+Senior Head of Household: 2% of taxable income or $1,317 or (whichever is less).
 You may claim this credit if you:

 *Targeted Tax Area (TTA) Hiring & Sales or Use Tax: Business incentives for TTA businesses – FTB 3809